This isn't a cost. It's an investment.

 Wrought iron fence cost in Arizona, in real numbers.

-Wrought iron is the most common permanent fence around Arizona pools, yards, and front entries for one reason: when it's specified and powder-coated correctly, it lasts decades, meets code, and looks like part of the architecture.
+Wrought iron is a common permanent fence around Arizona pools, yards, and front entries: specified and powder-coated correctly, it holds up well in this climate, can be planned around the barrier requirements confirmed for your property, and reads as part of the architecture.
 Here's exactly what AE Outdoor Living charges for wrought iron fencing in the Phoenix metro in 2026, the color and finish options we offer, and what pushes the price up from the starting number.

 Educational estimate, not a quote.
 Ranges shown are Arizona-market planning estimates.
 Final pricing depends on site access, size, materials, engineering, drainage, utilities, permits, equipment access, existing conditions, and final scope.
 Binding pricing is only valid in a written proposal signed by an AE representative.